shivanju/shivanju.github.io/_posts/2018-09-16-linux-command-line-cheatsheet.md

 __`unbound`__ : _history-search-backward_
 Search backward through history for the commands which exactly match the characters between start of the line and the cursor position

-Till here all the previous commands are the part of [GNU readline](gnu-readline) and they can be remapped.
+Till here all the previous commands are the part of [GNU readline][gnu-readline] and they can be remapped.
 Go check the whole list, may be you'll find something interesting.
 Here is the one example for remapping the _history-search-forward_ and _history-search-backward_ command.
 And I can say for sure that this one is gonna stick with you for a long time.
 We will map UP and DOWN arrow keys to these commands respectively.
 By default these keys search forward/backword for one command at a time.